specklesystems/speckle-docs/workspaces/roles.md

-# Workspace Member Roles
+# Workspace Roles and Seats

-## Contributors and Reviewers

-Workspace admins can invite external users to a workspace as **guests**.
-Guests only have access to projects in the workspace to which they are specifically invited.
-Guests cannot own projects in your workspace but may be assigned one of the following roles within a project:
+## Project roles

+### Project owner

+- Full ownership of the project, including managing project members and settings.
+- The user who initially creates a project is automatically the Project owner.
+- Workspace admins are automatically project owners of all projects in a workspace.
-- **Contributor**: Grants write access to the project.
+- An Editor seat is required to have the Project owner role.

+### Can edit

+- Fully contribute to a project including publishing and loading new versions from the connectors.
+- A user can only have the Can edit role in a project if they are assigned an Editor seat.
-- **Reviewer**: Grants read-only access to the project.
+- An Editor seat is required to have the Can edit role.

-## Roles and Permissions
+### Can view

+- Read-only project access through the Speckle web app including adding comments in the 3D viewer.
+- No permission to publish or load model versions from the Speckle connectors.

+## Workspace roles

-### Workspace Admin
+### Admin

 - Full ownership of the workspace, including management of members, projects, and settings.
 - Automatically the project owner for all existing and new workspace projects.
-- Cannot be removed or have their role changed within a project by non-admins.
+- Cannot be removed or have their role changed within a project.
 - Can create, manage, and oversee all Speckle Automate functions within the workspace.

-### Workspace Member
+### Member

-- Project viewer for all existing and new workspace projects.
+- By default access to all workspace projects with the *Can view* project role.
+- Can create and own projects if on an Editor seat.
 - Can be removed or have their role changed (for project and workspace) by admins.
-- Can create and own projects.
 - Cannot invite new users to the workspace but can invite existing workspace members to projects.
 - Can access and use Speckle Automate to create private functions.

-### Workspace Read/Write Guest
+### Guests

-- Guest on the workspace with no general access but granted **Contributor** access to at least one project.
+- Role meant for external collabators who only need limited access to select projects in the workspace.
+- Can hold the *Can edit* project role if on an Editor seat.
+- Can never create new projects in the workspace.
+- Can never hold the *Project owner* project role.
+- Can join a workspace without adhering to any domain policies or authorizing through SSO.
 - If an existing workspace user is changed to a guest, they will lose access to all workspace projects except those they are explicitly invited to.
-- Project owners can change their role or remove them.
 - Cannot access or create private Speckle Automate functions.

-### Workspace Read-Only Guest

-- Guest on the workspace with no general access and **Reviewer** access to at least one project.
-- If a read-only guest is granted edit access to any project, they are converted to a read/write guest.
-- Project owners can change their role or remove them.
-- Cannot access or use Speckle Automate.

-## Workspaces for Individuals

-You can use Workspaces as an individual, but we encourage using them as part of a team.
-Workspaces are designed to deliver maximum value when collaborating with colleagues on various projects.
+## Workspace seats

+Members and Guests can be assigned either an Editor seat or a Viewer seat.

+### Editor seat

+- Gives Members or Guests permission to have the *Can edit* project role.
+- Gives Members permission to create new projects in the workspace and become *Project owner*.
+- Is a required seat for Admins.
+- Is a paid seat on the Starter and Business plans.

+### Viewer seat

+- Gives Members and Guests permissino to have the *Can view* project role.
+- Is always a free seat.